treytaylersmith/Retro-Net/README.md

 # Retro-Net
 An old school forum for all your nostalgic needs on the Information Super Highway

-## Objective
-To showcase the simplicity and beauty of the old-fashioned internet forums
+It showcases the simplicity and beauty of the old-fasiond internet forums by:

-### How it is done
+- Creating and Uploading posts.
+- Commenting on posts.

-It basically is like any forum website that allows you to post any sort of comment that you want.
+This is done like with any forumn website that allows you to post any type of content that you want.

-#### Example
+Some examples include:

-"Hello World this is my first post."
+- "Hello World this is my first post"
+- "I agree/disagree with you opinion"
+- "Here are some opinions that I want to share"

+## See Also